Select Page

 My tips for before and after our tour:

-You can easily spend an entire day at Nymphenburg Palace.
-There you'll find not only the palace complex itself, but also many other museums that give you an insight into the lives of the Wittelsbach rulers.
-The Marstallmuseum is all about horses, with carriages, sleighs, and riding equipment from the Wittelsbach family.
-The Nymphenburg Porcelain Museum, on the other hand, focuses on festively decorated tables.
-The Nymphenburg Porcelain Manufactory not only achieved world fame thanks to the genius of master model maker Franz Anton Bustelli, but also continues to stand for exquisite quality in table decorations.
-The "Man and Nature" Museum is a completely different experience.
-Here, evolution takes center stage, and children of all ages will have fun.
+You can easily spend a whole day exploring the grounds of Nymphenburg Palace.
+There you'll find not only the palace itself, but also many other museums that offer insights into the lives of the Wittelsbach rulers.
+Marstallmuseum It's all about horses, because here you'll find carriages, sleighs, and riding equipment from the Wittelsbach family's collection.
+Nymphenburg Porcelain Museum In contrast, the focus is on the festively set tables.
+Nymphenburg Porcelain Manufactory It not only achieved worldwide fame through the genius of master model maker Franz Anton Bustelli, but also still stands for exquisite quality in table decoration today.
+Things are quite different in the Museum „Man and Nature“.
+Here, evolution takes center stage, and children of all ages have fun.

 But if you've already had enough of a museum experience after visiting the castle, then the nearby Neuhausen beckons with its pretty side streets, the lively Rotkreuzplatz or the Sacred Heart Church, a masterpiece of contemporary sacred architecture.